 Here I just painted it in the style of Alexander Keirincx (what a name!).
 He was a Flemish Baroque painter who received a commission from Charles I King of England, Scotland, and Ireland for ten paintings of noble houses.

 The painting is mounted in two mats (US: matted) and framed.
 The frame's colour is slightly stained antique gold.
 The frame of the painting allows it to stand on its own or to be hanged on a wall, and there is no glass in front of the painting.
 A glass-front is not needed because the painting is very well (three times) varnished.

 This is a miniature painting, and its actual size may be much smaller than this one you see on your screen.
-I've coated the sturdy illustration board with thick (professional grade) acrylic paint.
+I've painted on the sturdy illustration board with professional grade acrylic paints.
 The painting is varnished to protect it from airborne pollutants and UV damage.

 paper illustration board, professional grade acrylic paints, varnish